julianlam/feps/fep/888d/fep-888d.md

 In such a case, the FEP document should include an element with an HTML identifier that exactly matches the term name, so that the IRI fragment resolves properly.
 In practice, this means one of the following:

 - Using a heading with a name that exactly matches the term name.
 This should be autolinked correctly by most Markdown processors.
-Be warned that this may cause problems for FEPs
+Be warned that this may cause problems for FEPs that define terms conflicting with common header names, such as `summary`, `acknowledgements`, `requirements`, `references`, `copyright`, and so on, including any headers that the FEP author includes for purposes other than explicitly defining the term.
 - Using a heading with a custom attribute containing an ID.
 Some Markdown processors such as Goldmark will handle cases such as `### h3 {#custom-identifier}` and render `<h3 id="custom-identifier">h3</h3>`.
 Markdown specifications such as CommonMark currently do not support custom attributes, but some Markdown processors such as Goldmark support custom attributes on headers (but not on arbitrary elements).
 See [CM-ATTRS] for more discussion of this feature.
 - Using an HTML definition list, with `id` attributes exactly matching the term name.
 HTML within Markdown files is generally rendered as-is, although it may be sanitized, stripped, or disallowed for security purposes.
 In cases where it is allowed, however, it can be an effective way to express term definitions within an FEP document.